-Let’s start with quickly reviewing the types of fees commonly found in an IRA.
+Let’s start with quickly reviewing the types of fees commonly found in a retirement plan.

 Fund Management Fees

-These fees cover the cost of managing and maintaining your account and include the cost of things such as recordkeeping, website services, account statements, customer support, etc. All IRAs are required to have a custodian that securely holds your savings.
+These fees cover the cost of managing and maintaining your account and include expenses such as recordkeeping, website services, account statements, customer support, etc. All retirement accounts are required to have a custodian that securely holds your savings.

 Icon’s Fees: A Fairer Approach

-Most retirement plans charge a fee that is based on your total assets.
-Which means as you make more money, so do they.
+Most retirement plan providers charge a fee that is based on your total assets.
+This means that as you make more money, so does your plan provider.
 This is how fees start to eat away at your savings.

 We’ve done something completely different.
-Our fees are based on a low flat monthly fee of $4.00.
+Icon’s fees are based on a low, flat monthly fee of $4.00.

-The comparison chart below shows what you’ll pay in annual fees, based on how much you have in your account.
+The comparison chart below shows what you’ll pay in annual fees based on how much money you have in your account.
 The amounts below don’t include fund management expenses.
 (We’ll get to that in a minute.)

 $4.00 flat monthly